🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 temperature = T_air + (ic['T0'] - T_air) * np.exp(-k_T * distance * 1e-3 / velocity[0])

-return velocity, temperature - 273, distance # Convert temperature to °C
+return velocity, temperature - 273, distance # convert temperature to °C

-# Example: HVOF spray with WC-Co particles
+# Example: WC-Co particles with HVOF spraying

 v, T, d = thermal_spray_particle_dynamics(40, 'WC-Co', 'HVOF', 150)